Tapjoy/chore/README.md

 * `Chore::Queues::PubSub::Publisher` - For Google Cloud Pub/Sub
 * `Chore::Queues::Filesystem::Publisher` - For filesystem-based queues

-**Note**: When using the `Chore::Queues::PubSub::Publisher`, you can configure it per-job, set defaults, or rely on Google Cloud's automatic credential discovery as described in the [GCP Pub/Sub Configuration Example](#gcp-pubsub-configuration-example) section.

 It is worth noting that any option that can be set via config file or command-line args can also be set in a configure block.